bhekanik/pro-search/README.md

 - Your commits should be structured and meaningful inline with [this convention](https://dev.to/bhekanik/supercharge-your-git-history-with-better-commit-messages-32fk).
 - Refactor your commits to clean them up (if needed).
 - Always rebase your work before opening a PR.
-- Open your pull request against `main`.
+- Open your pull request against `dev`.
 Name your pull request meaningful, include a description of what you did and reference the issue that the PR relates to so that github can do the automation.
 - PR's will not be accepted without appropriate tests where applicable.
 - A preview of the app will be deployed to vercel and the link attached to the PR as a comment.
 - Assign reviewers so that they're pinged to review your code.